Basic Approach

 For information about our structure, see ESG Management Structure.

-Operation of Safety Management System and Status of Certification
+Operation of Safety Management Systems and Status of Certification

 Each Group company has built safety management systems tailored to its respective business characteristics.
 Our companies are continuously making efforts to raise safety awareness and prevent occupational injuries through means such as implementing regular safety education and training, conducting investigations into the causes of incidents and formulating and implementing measures to prevent recurrence.